 Resolution of the Authorizing the filing of a proposal for funds with the Department of Community and Economic Development, Commonwealth of Pennsylvania.
-WHEREAS, the Homeless Emergency Assistance and Rapid Transition to Housing Act of 2009 (HI enacted into law on May 20, 2009, authorized the Emergency Solutions Grant (ESG) Program; and EARTH) WHEREAS , the Commonwealth of Pennsylvania through the Department of Community and Econo Development (DCED) has received ESG program funds and is making these funds available to units governments for eligible homeless services; and WHEREAS , the desires to submit an application to DCED for ES funds to provide homeless services or on behalf of other entities to provide homeless services G Program NOW, THEREFORE BE IT RESOLVED AND IT IS HEREBY RESOLVED by the that: 1.
-The proposed project(s) to be funded from the Pennsylvania ESG Program meet the ESG interim rule requirements at §24 CFR 5 eligible and approved. by a grant 376 are 2.
-The on behalf of is authorized and directed to execute an ESG Program application in the amount of \$ PA Department of Community and Economic Development. to the 3.
-The will assume the responsibility for securing the request a waiver of match funds to DCED. ired 4.
-The (County) will reimburse the commonwealth for any expenditure found to be ineligible.
-5. The is authorized to provide such assurances, certification supplemental data or revised data that DCED may request in connection with the application ates, and n.
-Adopted thisday of, (ATTEST) (SEAL) SECRETARY
+WHEREAS, the Homeless Emergency Assistance and Rapid Transition to Housing Act of 2009 (HEARTH) enacted into law on May 20, 2009, authorized the Emergency Solutions Grant (ESG) Program; and WHEREAS , the Commonwealth of Pennsylvania through the Department of Community and Economic Development (DCED) has received ESG program funds and is making these funds available to non-profit organizations for eligible homeless services; and WHEREAS , the desires to submit an application to DCED for ESG Program funds to provide homeless services or on behalf of other entities to provide homeless services.
+NOW, THEREFORE BE IT RESOLVED AND IT IS HEREBY RESOLVED by the that: (board) 1.
+The proposed project(s) to be funded by a gran from the Pennsylvania ESG Program meet the ESG interim rule requirements at §24 CFR 576 are eligible and approved.
+2. The on behalf of is authorized and directed to execute an ESG Program application in the amount of \$ to the PA Department of Community and Economic Development.
+3. The will assume the responsibility for securing the required matching amount of project funds or request a waiver of match funds to DCED.
+4. The will reimburse the commonwealth for any expenditure found to be ineligible (organization) 5.
+The is authorized to provide such assurances, certificates, and supplemental data or revised data that DCED may request in connection with the application.
+Adopted this, (Notarized) Board President